Wolfhaize/aits_project/README.md

 1. **Database**:
    - Do **not** push the `db.sqlite3` file to the repository.
 It causes merge conflicts and is specific to your local environment.
-   - If you need to recreate the database, run:
+   - If you need to recreate the database and migrations, run:
      ```bash
+     python manage.py makemigrations
      python manage.py migrate